Mobile Live Streaming: How to Live Stream from a Mobile Phone [2024 Update]

 Phone streaming is an attractive way to create live broadcasts on the go.
 Below are some reasons why broadcasters and content creators are using mobile devices to go live.

-Most people own a smartphone that is capable of live streaming.
+Most people own a smartphone (iPhone or Android) that is capable of live streaming.
 Streaming from a device you own is much more cost-effective than investing in an entire recording setup.

 If you want to start live streaming immediately, you can do so with a smartphone.
 You don’t have to wait to invest in any fancy equipment.
 Your smartphone has a camera and microphone and supports the apps you need to live stream.
 It has all the basic equipment you need to start broadcasting right now without investing in additional equipment.